robinhilderman/Groundsure-Data-Parsing/README.md

 This allows users to extract text from Groundsure Reports and automatically populate section of a Desk Study Report including:

-Hydrogeology
-Natural Hazards
-Radon
-Regulatory Data
+Hydrogeology, Natural Hazards, Radon, Regulatory Data